How this works

 Holidays and breaks to plan around.

-• Labor Day (first Monday in September) — use the week before program week 1 for setup.
+• Labor Day (first Monday in September) is a useful prep moment, since most schools use the week before program week 1 for setup.

-• Columbus Day / Indigenous Peoples' Day (second Monday in October) — some districts have the week off.
+• Columbus Day / Indigenous Peoples' Day (second Monday in October) is a holiday some districts take the entire week off for, so plan accordingly.

-• Thanksgiving week (fourth week of November) — skip.
-Use as a buffer week.
+• Thanksgiving week (fourth week of November) is one to skip entirely, and it works well as a built-in buffer week.

-• Winter break (usually starts around December 20) — showcase should happen at least a week before.
+• Winter break usually starts around December 20, so plan to hold the showcase at least a week before that.

 Spring cohort